3laa-812/VirtualR/README.md

 - **React.js**: Front-end framework for building interactive user interfaces.
 - **Vite**: A fast development build tool for modern web projects.
-- **tailwind**: CSS framework toStyling for responsive and elegant designs.
+- **tailwind**: CSS framework to Styling for responsive and elegant designs.
 - **Vercel**: Hosting platform for fast and reliable deployment.